Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 We've learned to create separate blocks, so it's time to move on to rooms.
 The requirements for a room are simple:

 1. A room consists of blocks.
-2. A room is fully connected, solid space represented by a single island of blocks.
+2. A room is a fully connected, solid space represented by a single island of blocks.

-As our blocks are completely identical, the obvious way to create a room is as follows:
+As our blocks are entirely identical, the obvious way to create a room is as follows:

 1. Create a room from a single block.
 2. Add a block to the room, adjacent to a randomly selected wall.